JuliaIntervals/IntervalConstraintProgramming.jl/README.md

 ([-100, 100],[-100, 100])
 ```

-## Set inversion
+## Set inversion: finding the feasible set

 To make progress, we must recursively bisect and apply the contractors, keeping
 track of the region proved to be inside the feasible set, and the region that is
 on the boundary ("both inside and outside").
 This is done by the `setinverse` function,
-that takes a separator, an initial set, and an optional tolerance.
+that takes a separator, a domain to search inside, and an optional tolerance:

 ```julia
 inner, boundary = setinverse(S, X, 0.125);
 ```

 We may draw the result using the code in the `draw_boxes` file in the examples directory,
 which uses `PyPlot.jl`:
 ```julia